Area-53-Robotics/Intro-To-Robotics/docs/coding-techniques/git/introduction.md

 ## What is Git?

 Git is a VCS or a version control system.
 It is used to save points in time on your code called commits.
 Together they make up the history of your project.
+The club uses git to manage our projects.
+We host our git projects on Github.
+You can find our Github organization, with code from past and current seasons [here](https://github.com/Area-53-Robotics).

 ## Why use Git?

 Git is a very powerful piece of software, with a lot of options.
 It is very manual, and doesn't do anything without the user specifying it.
 This makes it very difficult and unintuitive to use.

-Despite this, we recommend you use git for multiple reasons.
+Despite this, git is an extremly powerful tool.
+We use git for the following reasons:

 ### Collaboration